-This street design concept integrates bicycle facilities in the existing curb-to-curb space on Sprague and 1st Avenues between Riverside Ave and Bernard St and on Washington and Stevens Streets between I-90 and Riverside.
-The cross-section on the right shows a near term option for separate bike lane on all four roadways, and could be adapted for an additional travel lane along Washington and Stevens Streets instead of on-street parking along both sides of the street.
+This street design concept integrates bicycle facilities in the existing curb-to-curb space on Sprague and 1st Avenues between Maple St and Bernard St and on Washington and Stevens Streets between I-90 and Riverside.
+The cross-section on the right shows a near term option for separate bike lane on all four roadways, and could be adapted for an additional travel lane along Washington and Stevens Streets instead of on-street parking along both sides of the street, pending additional traffic analysis.